nwsm/march-insanity/README.md

 The app will now be running at http://localhost:8081/#/

-To develop, stop the server, make changes, run those three commands again.
+To develop, stop the server, make changes, run buildAndStart again.

 This is an annoying process because building takes a while.
 Building is only necessary when running BOTH the server and the client.